 Student dress must not be distracting to the learning environment.
-If the appropriateness of your attire is in question, you will be referred to one of the principals who will make the final determination as to its suitability for school.
+If the appropriateness of your attire is in question, you will be referred to one of the principals or designees who will make the final determination as to its suitability for school.

-In accordance to Board of Education Policy 443.1 Student Dress Code:
+In accordance to Board of Education Policy 5111 Dress and Grooming: